daplab/documentation/docs/tutorials/hive.md

 Note: In order to have this tutorial to work for everybody, it will create a database prefixed by your username (`${env:USER}` inside hive)

+## About the data

+Here, we will use a CSV file with batting records, i.e. statistics about baseball players for each year.

+The headers are:

+    playerID, yearID, stint, teamID, lgID, G ,G_batting, AB, R, H, 2B, 3B, HR, RBI, SB, CS, BB, SO, IBB, HBP, SH, SF, GIDP, G_old

+which stand for:

+    G=games, AB=at bats, R=runs, H=hits, 2B=doubles, 3B=triples, HR=dinger, RBI=runs batted in, SB=stolen base, CS=caught stealing, BB=base on balls, SO=strikeout, IBB=intentional walks, HBP=hit by pitch, SH=sacrifice hits, SF=sacrifice flys, GIDP=ground into double play

+In this program, we will simply output the maximum number of runs made by one player for each year.

 ## Pre-steps